ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 For more detail on the hour standard, see WHIA’s guide to ACA eligibility requirements for 30-hour employees.

-Step 3: Offer Minimum Essential Coverage to the Required Group
+Step 3: Offer Minimum Essential Coverage to the Right People

 An ALE must offer minimum essential coverage to at least 95% of its full-time employees and their dependent children.
 This is the coverage offer requirement tied to the larger 4980H(a) penalty.
 Dependent children generally means children up to age 26.
 Spouses are not part of the employer mandate offer requirement, although many employers choose to offer spouse coverage as part of their benefits strategy.